Comeback (sports): American football

 There is no official definition or statistic for comebacks in American football, but many fans note the ability of certain teams to mount a comeback late in the game.
 A team may have a second-half comeback after having fallen well behind in the first half, or a fourth-quarter comeback after having fallen well behind with only one quarter of play remaining.

 Certain comebacks are particularly historically significant.
 For example, in American football, "The Comeback" refers to a specific NFL playoff game between the Buffalo Bills and the Houston Oilers played January 3, 1993.
 It featured the Bills recovering from a 32-point deficit shortly after halftime to win in overtime, 41–38, the largest comeback in terms of points (at that time) in NFL history, postseason or regular season.
 This has been referred to as "the greatest comeback in NFL history".
+The record was later broken by the 2022-23 Vikings in a Week 15 game coming back from a 33 point deficit at halftime and later scored 32 unanswered points outscoring their opponent, the Indianapolis Colts 39 to 3 breaking the 1992-93 Bills record for either playoffs or regular season.
 Another prominent example of a comeback came in Super Bowl LI, played on February 5, 2017, where the New England Patriots, down by 25 points (28–3) in the third quarter, would eventually defeat the Atlanta Falcons in overtime, 34–28, for its second championship title in three years.
-The Patriots 25 point comeback was the largest in Super Bowl history.
+The Patriots' 25-point comeback was the largest in Super Bowl history.